joni0108/Just_MQL_Framework/docs/symbol.md

 # CSymbol class
-This class return information about the symbol
+This class return information about the symbol.

 ## Usage
 Before using the class methods you must call `Symbol.Select("Symbol name")` to select the symbol.